JinsYin/awesome-datalake/README.md

 * [Apache Sedona](https://github.com/apache/sedona) - A cluster computing framework for processing large-scale geospatial data.
 * [Apache Spark](https://github.com/apache/spark) - Spark is a unified analytics engine for large-scale data processing.
 * [Dremio](https://github.com/dremio/dremio-oss) - Dremio is a next-generation data lake engine that liberates your data with live, interactive queries directly on cloud data lake storage, including S3 and lakeFS.
+* [Doris](https://github.com/apache/doris) - Apache Doris is an easy-to-use, high performance and unified analytics database.
+It can access databases and data lakes including Apache Hive, Apache Iceberg, Apache Hudi, Apache Paimon, LakeSoul, Elasticsearch, MySQL, Oracle, and SQLServer.
 * [Presto](https://github.com/prestodb/presto) - Presto is a distributed SQL query engine for big data.
+* [StarRocks](https://github.com/StarRocks/starrocks) - StarRocks is the next-generation data platform designed to make data-intensive real-time analytics fast and easy.
+It can work as the compute engine to analyze data stored in data lakes such as Apache Hudi, Apache Iceberg, and Delta Lake.
 * [Trino](https://github.com/trinodb/trino) - Trino is a fast distributed SQL query engine for big data analytics.

 ## Data Lake Tools